 Fitbit Inspire 3 vs Inspire 2: is it worth upgrading to the latest model?

-No surprise here, the Fitbit Inspire 3 is superior in a few key ways, offering a brighter, cleaner display.
-But the Fitbit Inspire 2 is much cheaper and usually comes with a longer trial of the Fitbit Premium platform.
+No surprise here, but the newer Fitbit Inspire 3 is superior in a few ways, offering a brighter, easier to read display.
+But the Fitbit Inspire 2 is much cheaper and can track of all the essentials, like heart rate, steps, workouts, and sleep.

 But which is the best Fitbit (opens in new tab) fitness tracker for you?
 We're comparing Fitbit Inspire 3 vs Inspire 2, pitting the two models against each other on price, design, features, and performance to help you decide between the two popular wearables.